codebrewer/HillListsBackupLibrary/README.md

 The library is motivated by a desire to learn the Swift programming language and how to build a reusable Swift library the "right" way.
 A concrete project is often the best way to learn new skills.
-If the resulting library is useful to anyone then that's a bonus.
+If the resulting library is useful to anyone then that's a bonus!

 ## Requirements